CasitaApp/Assignments/README.md

 ## Results
 * The Business Impact of this company translete to consumer become more financially educated while getting debt free.
 *
 * Debbie still in the beta face improving their app based on a small group of users feedback.
+Debbie Core Metric:
-Debbie use Customer Acquisition Cost( the price you pay to convert lead into customers ) to the app is $5 compare to $175 in the finance industry their cost per lead is $1.50
+  * Customer Acquisition Cost (the price you pay to convert lead into customers) to the app is $5
+  * Cost Per Lead is $1.50
+  * Average Finance Industry CAC is $175
+  *
+  *